upskyy/upskyy/README.md

 # Welcome, my friends :smile:

-My name is **Sangchun Ha**, and I am currently working as an intern at [TUNiB](http://tunib.ai/).

-I am an upcoming graduate at the Kwangwoon University.
+My name is **Sangchun Ha**, and I am an upcoming graduate at the Kwangwoon University.
 My major is in Electronic and Communication Engineering and minor in Data Science.
 Also, I am specially interested in automatic speech recognition and natural language processing.

 You can check more details about me [Here!](https://github.com/upskyy/upskyy/blob/main/CV.pdf)

-If you are interested in me, please don’t hesitate to contact me at patrick.ai@tunib.ai
+If you are interested in me, please don’t hesitate to contact me at seomk9896@gmail.com

 Thank you:yellow_heart: